JuliaCollections/DataStructures.jl/README.rst

 ------------------------------

-The SortedDict type is accompanied by an auxiliary type called the *token* and is defined as type ``token{K,V}``.
-A token is a data item that stores the address of a single data item in the SortedDict and can be quickly dereferenced (i.e., in time O(1)) .
+The SortedDict type is accompanied by an auxiliary type called the *token* and is defined as type ``SDToken{K,V,O}``.
+A token is an item that stores the address of a single data item in the SortedDict and can be dereferenced in time O(1).
 For readers familiar with C++ standard containers, this notion of token is similar to the C++ iterator.
 Tokens can be explicitly advanced or regressed through the data in the sorted order; they are implicitly advanced or regressed via iteration loops defined below.
+A token may taken two
+special values:
-There are two special values that a token may take: the *before-start* value and the *past-end* value.
-These special values act as lower and upper bounds on the actual data.
+the *before-start* value and the *past-end* value.
+These values act as lower and upper bounds on the actual data.
 The before-start token can be advanced, while the past-end token can be regressed.
 A dereferencing operation on either leads to an error.

-A token has two parts: one part refers to the container overall and the second part refers to the particular item.
+A token has two parts: one part refers to the container as a whole and the second part refers to the particular item.
 The second part is called a *semitoken*.
 In some applications, one might need an auxiliary data structure that contains thousands of tokens addressing the same container.
 In this case, it may be more efficient to store semitokens rather than tokens and reconstruct the full tokens as needed.
 In the current implementation, semitokens are integers.
+However, for the purpose of future compatibility, semitokens should be declared as type Semitoken rather than Int.

-These integers do not have any direct interpretation in terms of the container (e.g., their order does not necessarily correspond to the sorted order of the container) and so are mostly unsuitable for direct modification.
+These integers do not have any direct interpretation in terms of the container (e.g., their order does not necessarily correspond to the sorted order of the container) and so are mostly unsuitable for direct manipulation.

 ----------------------------------
 Constructors for sorted containers